ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 You will need a CI/CD server.
 Some of the terminologies or concepts I use might accidentally be Jenkins specific as that's the tool that I use.
-I will try to make explanation I use as agnostic as possible due to the number of options tools we have today,
+I will try to make explanation I use as agnostic as possible due to the high number of CI/CD server options we have today,

 I'm using [Berkshelf](https://docs.chef.io/berkshelf.html) as the dependency management tool for my chef cookbooks.